kevincastejon/Unity-Missing-Features/README.md

 ## A bunch of basic missing features

 There are many basic features that are missing natively.
 This package provides many tools to fill these holes and improve productivity.
-It contains programming utilitary attributes that limits the need of making custom editors, or ready-to-use components and events that limits the need of scripting.
+It contains programming utilitary attributes that limits the need of making custom editors, or ready-to-use components and events that limits the need of scripting, pushing further the "visual scripting" approach.

 [See online documentation](https://kevincastejon.github.io/Unity-Missing-Features/)